 If you’ve already completed the steps to connect your domain to Squarespace and it's not connecting, you can ask your provider for troubleshooting help.

 We recommend taking a screenshot of your Squarespace DNS settings to attach to your email.
 Your provider can use it to compare to the settings on their end and correct anything that doesn’t match.
+You can ask them using this example message:

 Here’s an example of how your DNS settings might look: